Man chokes Police, gets remanded by court on four count charge

-The police charged Oluwagbenga with four counts of threat to life, stabbing, assault, and malicious damage.
+The police charged Oluwagbenga with a four-count charge of threat to life, stabbing, assault, and malicious damage.

 Magistrate Habibat Basiru, who refused to admit Oluwagbenga to bail, ordered that he be remanded in a Correctional Centre in Ile-Ife.